AlexanderKidd/FactoidL/README.md

 #### Official repo for FactoidL, Automated Fact-Checking for the Web.

 ## Overview
-FactoidL is meant to be an open source, free to use codebase to triangulate third-party content with a select group of databases (e.g., Wikipedia/DBPedia) in order to test the accuracy of the content.
-Essentially, this is an open source fact-checking algorithm in various formats (browser extension, mobile apps, web apps, etc.).
+FactoidL is meant to be an open source, free-to-use codebase to triangulate third-party content with a select group of source databases (e.g., Wikipedia, DBPedia, Encyclopedia Britannica) in order to test the accuracy of the content.
+Essentially, this is an open source fact-checking algorithm on various platforms (browser extension, mobile apps, web apps).
 The mission is to make fact-checking open and accessible to all so they can quickly and accurately gauge how truthful the content they are reading is compared to public human knowledge.

+⚠️ Disclaimer: This is not (yet) meant to be a full replacement for human-guided fact-checking! ⚠️

 ## How To Use
 The easiest way to use FactoidL is to add the extension: